 Upon recommendation of Authority staff, the proposal for mortgage financing is submitted to the Authority's Mortgage Committee of the Board of Directors for its consideration.
 Upon consideration by the Mortgage Committee, a financing proposal may be referred to the Board of Directors for its consideration.
 If a financing resolution is adopted by the Board of Directors, then:

-(a) the loan commitment is issued and forwarded to the applicant;
+(a) the loan commitment is issued and forwarded to the applicant; and

-(b) the applicant must sign and return the loan commitment with the appropriate fee, payable to the Connecticut Housing Finance Authority, within the stated time required for acceptance; and
+(b) the applicant must sign and return the loan commitment with the noted requirements and fee within the stated time.